zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 I think a woman sang it, though.
 Anyway…too much co ffee today, Jeff!

  Porter says that nothing is going his way.
 Eleanor says “Cheer up” – be happy.
 “To cheer up” is a phrasal verb.
 Like a lot of phra sal verbs, it is used to add emphasis.
 Instead of just saying “cheer,” we would say “cheer up.”
 You’re telling someone to be happy, to get happier.
 Eleanor says, “Every cloud has a silver lining.”
 This is an old expression, an old saying, “Every cloud has a silver lining.”
 A “cloud” is what's up in the sky.
 That's where rai n comes from.
 The expression “a silver lining” means something that is good.
-For  a cloud to have a silver lining means that even if it's a bad thing that is happeni ng, like a cloud where it might rain, there's something good that may come out of i t.
+For  a cloud to have a silver lining means that even if it's a bad thing that is happeni ng, like a cloud where it might rain, there's something good that may come out of it.
 It's not completely negative.
 There's always some positive things that you can fi nd when something bad happens.
 “Every cloud has a silver lining.”

 Eleanor is telling Porter that he needs to cheer up  because even though he's having a bad month, something good will come from t his bad month.
 She then uses another old expression, “It's no use crying ov er spilled milk.”
 “It's no use” means it's no good, it doesn't help you, “crying ov er spilled milk.”
 “To cry over something” is to cry because of something.
 “Milk” i s what you get from, say, a cow, that you drink.
 I have milk every morning with  my cereal.
 “Spilled” means that the milk was in a glass, for example, and you hit the glass and the milk fell on the ground.
 That would be “spilled milk.”
 You sp illed it.
 The expression, putting all these things together, “It's no use cry ing over spilled milk,” means it doesn't help worrying about something that already happened.
 You can't go back and change it.
 You can't go back and do something d ifferent.
 That's not possible.
 You can't change history.
 So, you just have to worr y about the future.